Which MacBook should I buy?

 First, let's take a look at what's on offer.

-[You should also read our Best Mac buyers guide]
+[You should also read our Best Mac buying guide]

 MacBook Air buying advice